EllieJ87/AnimeGenerator/README.md

 This website was a quick and fun site for me to practice more web development skills and styling .

 ## <a name="acknowledgmentsthanks">Acknowledgments</a>

+Background image was drawn and developed by myself.

 _**Created by Ellie Judge**_